The Best Audition Songs for Newsies – by Character

 “Something to Believe In” – Jack, Katherine

-“Once and for All” – Jack, Davey, Katherine, Ensemble
+“Once and For All” – Jack, Davey, Katherine, Ensemble

 “Finale” – Company